Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News

 \textbf{Detection Models.} Having described our training test sets, we now detail our models and evaluate their performance on our 6~test datasets (Turing Benchmark, GPT-3.5, GPT-3.5 w/ \texttt{Pert}, GPT-3.5 w/ \texttt{Para}, Article Forger, AI Writer).
 Specifically, we fine-tune three pre-trained transformers, BERT-base~\cite{devlin2019bert}, RoBERTa-base~\cite{liu2019roberta}, and DeBERTa-v3-base~\cite{he2021deberta}\footnote{\url{https://huggingface.co/bert-base-uncased}}\footnote{\url{https://huggingface.co/roberta-base}}\footnote{\url{https://huggingface.co/microsoft/deberta-v3-base}}.
 For each architecture, we train 4~models to detect machine-generated news articles using our \texttt{Baseline}, \texttt{Perturb}, \texttt{Para}, and \texttt{Perturb+Para} training datasets.
 For each architecture, we build a classifier by training an MLP/binary classification layer on top of the outputted [CLS] token.
 We use a max token length of 512~\cite{ippolito2020automatic,pu2022deepfake}, a batch size of 32, and a learning rate of $1\times10^{-5}$.
 Each model took approximately 2~hours to train using an Nvidia RTX A6000 GPU\@.
-After training, as in Pu et~al.~\shortcite{pu2022deepfake}, we determine each model's F1-scores, precision, and recall for each test dataset, and rank each model using its average F-1 score.
+After training, as in Pu et~al.~\shortcite{pu2022deepfake}, we determine each model's binary \text{$F_1$}-scores, precision, and recall for each test dataset and rank each model using its average \text{$F_1$}-score.
+We classify each text based on its outputted softmax probability ($>$0.5 being classified as \textit{synthetic}).
 For a baseline comparison for our trained models, we further test the Roberta-based classifier released by Open AI in 2019~\cite{solaiman2019release} on each of our test datasets.